tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 create an unmanageable cyclomatic complexity.
 So users will not even keep burning their heads into your platform and won't be clear *what to do*.

-I'm a relativist who enjoys and applies these principles all the time, you have to read my article on
+I'm a relativist who enjoys and applies these principles all the time, I advise to read my article on
-[everything is relative](../../philosophy/everything-is-relative), I've been developing these days with more insights I have every day.
+[everything is relative](../../philosophy/everything-is-relative), I've been developing it these days with more insights I face every day.

 ## References